All Programs > Diploma Programs

 Key Program Features

-• Hybrid Learning for Flexibility: Study theory online while completing practical training at our state-of-the-art Toronto campus, allowing you to balance education with other commitments.
+• Online: Study theory online while completing practical training at our state-of-the-art Toronto campus, allowing you to balance education with other commitments.

 • Extensive Placement Opportunities: Develop hands-on experience through 300 hours of clinical placements, giving you the confidence and competence to enter the workforce.